 1 Many of the early debates and articles on capacity spent considerable time debating how best to define a capacity baseline.
 Authors such as Gantt (1915a) questioned the specific definition of "normal" capacity, while the NACA debates sought to determine whether practical or normal capacity should be used.
 One of Gantt's major beliefs was that a firm should use theoretical capacity if it were to truly capture its productive capability as well as its level of waste.
-Even today, articles such as DeBruine and Sopariwala (1994) and Ostrenga (1988) query the appropriateness of one baseline capacity measure versus alternatives.

-This paper seeks to fill this gap, focusing on the various ways in which multi-dimensional limits (e.g., time, space, volume and/or value-creating ability) can be used to define productive capacity.
-Specifically, this research suggests that the limits used in establishing the capacity cost management system (CCMS) bound the amount and nature of the information the system is capable of providing to management.
-Evidence gathered from specific field research is combined with insights from the extant capacity literature to develop an analytical framework for defining and measuring productive capacity in both manufacturing and service settings.
-Using the informativeness of the resulting systems, as defined by their completeness, stability and ability to make visible the drivers of waste and productivity (Hopwood, 1983), the analysis will seek to identify the primary assumptions and implications of various capacity limits.
+research suggests that the limits used in establishing the capacity cost management system (CCMS) bound the amount and nature of the information the system is capable of providing to management.
+This paper builds further on existing literature (Hertenstein, et al., 2006) adding additional field study context and data to develop an analytical framework for defining and measuring productive capacity in both manufacturing and service settings.
+Using the informativeness of the resulting systems, as defined by their completeness, stability and ability to make visible the drivers of waste and productivity (Hopwood, 1983), the analysis will seek to identify the primary assumptions and implications of various capacity limits for visibility and managerial action.

-The existing literature will be reviewed as the basis for developing the basic theory of capacity measurement.
-The capacity literature spanning the entire 20th century informs this discussion; hence articles and arguments will be used based on their clarity and content rather than their vintage.2 Following the development of a theoretical framework, three different models of capacity measurement and analysis will be explored, beginning with simple standard cost models through an approach that links capacity measurement to the market's perception of a firm's value-creating ability.
+Following the review of existing literature, three different models of capacity measurement and analysis will be explored, beginning with a standard cost models through an approach that links capacity measurement to the market's perception of a firm's value-creating ability.
 In each case, the role played by the assumed limits of a system's productive capacity on the nature and amount of information the system provides will be examined.
 These observations and results will then be used to develop a series of conclusions that may serve as the basis for a more complex theory of capacity measurement.
-Finally, the weaknesses of this paper and the potential for future research into the role of limits in capacity cost management will be explored.
+Finally, conclusions will be presented with suggestions for future research into the role of limits in capacity cost management.